ryanmitchellin/DermaVision-AI/README.md

 2. The application will be available at: http://127.0.0.1:5000
 3. Open the application
 4. Upload an image file representing any skin disease.
-(Optional: Sample skin disease can be obtain from './src/mpox/resources/')
+(Optional: Sample skin disease can be obtained from './src/mpox/resources/')
 5. Results will be displayed on the website's main page.

 Note: This application assumes all input is a valid image of skin disease.